gnubila-france/puppetlabs-mcollective/README.md

 ##### `server_daemonize`

-String: defaults to '1'.
+Boolean: defaults to true.
 Should the mcollective server daemonize when started.

 ##### `client_config_file`

-String: defaults to '/etc/mcollective/client.cfg'.
+String: defaults to '$confdir/client.cfg'.
 Path to the client configuration file.

 ##### `client_logger_type`